aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 🚨 Each of the paradighms take something away from us.
 None of them has added to our power or out capabilities.
 🙅 What we have learned over the last half-of-century is what not to do.
 📖 The rules of software are the same today as they were in 1946.
 👉 Software is composed of sequence, selection, iteration, and indirection.

-## Part III.
-Design principles
+## PART III.
+DESIGN PRINCIPLES

 🧼 Good software systems begin with clean code.
 🫲 On the one hand, if the bricks aren't well made, the architecture of the building doesn't matter much.